-I believe Toyota to be possibly the greatest company in the world.
-It has 14 principles which are the backbone to its culture and Toyota can embed these principles in all countries it operates within.
+Toyota has 14 principles, which are the backbone of its culture and Toyota can embed these principles in all countries it operates within.
 Its Kentucky plant in the USA exceeded all Toyota expectations with its acceptance of the Toyota Way.
-To understand the Toyota principles one needs to read Jeffrey Liker's book The Toyota Way.
-He has broken them down into four categories as set out in Exhibit 1.
+To understand Toyota's principles, one needs to read Jeffrey Liker's book "The Toyota Way."
+He has broken them down into four categories, as set out in Exhibit 1.